 RoHS Test Equipment: X-ray Fluorescence Technology

-In recent years, one of the most popular applications of Xray Fluorescence technology is for the testing of electronic components and goods for compliance to RoHS regulations (Restrictions of Hazardous Substances).
-While the recent recast of RoHS (aka RoHS2) did not change the elements of interest, it has expanded the industries and supply chains that are affected (now includes medical device manufacturers, control instruments, etc).
+In recent years, one of the most popular applications of X-ray Fluorescence technology is for the testing of electronics (components, printed circuits boards, and final products) for compliance to RoHS regulations (Restrictions of Hazardous Substances).
+While the recent recast of RoHS (aka RoHS2) did not change the elements of interest, it has expanded the industries and supply chains that are affected (now includes medical equipment manufacturers, control instruments, etc).

 Throughout the supply chains of affected industries, testing must occur and compliance must be proven.
 However, passing the responsibility of compliance down the supply chain will not protect your organization if non-compliant components appear - that is why in-house screening with XRF is commonly considered.

-X-ray fluorescence is often preferred over other technologies for three main reasons:
+X-ray fluorescence is often preferred over other technologies for a few reasons:

 Fast and Accurate:

 benchtop or portable XRF will allow an organization to quickly screen product for the hazardous substances of interest

 in addition to a lower initial investment, XRF technology does not have many additional expenses after set-up